flowjs/flow.js/README.md

 Samples and examples are available in the `samples/` folder.
 Please push your own as Markdown to help document the project.

-## Would you like to contribute?
-[View our development branch](https://github.com/flowjs/flow.js/tree/develop)

 ## Can I see a demo?
 [Flow.js + angular.js file upload demo](http://flowjs.github.io/ng-flow/) - ng-flow extension page https://github.com/flowjs/ng-flow